 Having sex in a public place is a crime in Texas.
 It’s called public lewdness and it can carry stiff consequences and a stigma that can impact your future.

 That’s why it’s imperative to contact a Fort Worth public lewdness defense lawyer as soon as possible if you are accused of committing a sex act in public.
-Not only is this charge embarrassing, but it can result in jail time, fines and a criminal record that says “public lewdness.”
-It’s important to have an attorney who is experienced handling sex crimes defending your case.
+Not only is this charge embarrassing, but it can result in jail time, fines, and a criminal record that says “public lewdness.”
+It’s important to have an attorney who is experienced in handling sex crimes and defending your case.

 In the most general terms, public lewdness is having sex in public.
 Penal Code 21.07 defines this as an offense where a person knowingly engages in any of the following acts in a public place or, if not in a public place, he or she is reckless about whether another is present who will be offended or alarmed by his or her: